Executive Bottom Line (TL;DR)

 Offshore wind just crossed a critical threshold: in 2026, new projects are achieving $40-50/MWh LCOE-competitive with natural gas and cheaper than new coal.
 With 15 GW of new capacity installed globally in 2025 and turbines now reaching 18 MW, offshore wind has evolved from experimental to economically dominant.
-At Energy Solutions, we've analyzed 247 offshore wind projects across 18 countries.
+At Energy Solutions Intelligence, we've analyzed 247 offshore wind projects across 18 countries.
 This guide reveals real project economics, capacity factors hitting 55-60%, and why floating offshore wind is the next frontier.

 What You'll Learn